Ferdinand Smith: Early years

 Smith was first a laborer (porter), then waiter in a local hotel.
-He left to live in Panama, where he worked as hotel steward and salesman: he first experienced Jim Crow conditions.
+He left to live in Panama, where he worked as hotel steward and salesman; he first experienced Jim Crow conditions.
 At the end of World War I, he left to live in Cuba as a migrant laborer.
 He left Cuba for Mobile, Alabama, as a sailor.
 He worked for two decades as a ship's steward.

-During the 1920s, he joined the Communist-created Marine Workers Industrial Union (MWIU).
+During the 1920s, he joined the CPUSA-created Marine Workers Industrial Union (MWIU).
 In 1936, he supported the 1936 Gulf Coast maritime workers' strike and joined its national committee.